heritage-happenings/heritage-happenings.github.io/pages/Fleet-Week-Links.md

 "The fighter rides a little jet fan.
 It spins looking over harbor and city with a gonzo engine and then flies on."

 Anyway, while these playthings of war are here, we can appreciate or depreciate them in a variety of ways.
-A nice easy way it to walk to Aquatic Park or Marina Green and have a look.
+A nice easy way to see it is to walk to Aquatic Park or Marina Green and have a look.

 But me being me, I have to see what I can see while simply staring into a computer monitor.
 This is acceptable as long as I look out the newly-washed windows at the real thing from time to time.